 Though the area isn't as diverse as its neighbor, Strathcona (home to historic Chinatown), it does attract many international immigrants.

 Gastown restaurants include several unique restaurants from pioneering Gastown restauranteur Sean Heather, including The Irish Heather (and it's famous Long Table Series of communal dining) and Judas Goat.
 Other popular restaurants include the Pourhouse and Chill Winston (which has one of the best patios in Vancouver).

 Gastown restaurants have received international press with Mark Brand's (another one of Gastown's leading restauranteurs) Gastown Gamble, a 2011-2012 reality show that profiled Brand's takeover of the iconic Save-on-Meats.

-Gastown is the place to shop in Vancouver for interior design/furniture and men's fashion, and is home to many independent boutiques and local designers.
+Gastown is the place to shop in Vancouver for interior design/furniture and men's fashion and is home to many independent boutiques and local designers.
 It's also home to the flagship Fleuvog store; John Fleuvog created his world-famous brand in Gastown during the hippie 1970s.

 Along with Gastown's cobblestone streets and historic buildings, the area is also home to several famous landmarks.
-There's Maple Tree Square, which has a statue of "Gassy" Jack Deighton at its centre, and the steam-powered clock at the corner of Cambie and Water Street, pictured above and in many Gastown postcards.
+There's Maple Tree Square, which has a statue of "Gassy" Jack Deighton at its center, and the steam-powered clock at the corner of Cambie and Water Street, pictured above and in many Gastown postcards.
 The Gastown Steam Clock also appears on the cover of Nickelback's 2011 album Here and Now.